 Many times I went to him to talk about what I was going through.
 I knew his advice and encouragement was sincere and unbiased.
 He was in his third marriage.
 And after two failed marriages, he was able to share from a deep well of experience and wisdom.
 Read more

-We are all about encouraging husbands and wives who struggle with difficult marriages.
-We believe commitment, hope, and perseverance go a long way in helping couples get past their difficult season and on to the marriage they have always wanted.
+We love to encourage husbands and wives who struggle with difficult marriages.
+We believe commitment, hope, and perseverance go a long way in helping couples get past their difficult season.
+But when there’s abuse, we have to have a different conversation.

-But there is a serious issue of abusiveness that is facing far too many marriages today.
+There is a serious issue of abuse that is facing far too many marriages today.
 This issue should never be ignored or overlooked, by the men and women who find themselves in an abusive relationship, nor by the rest of us who have a voice to speak out against it.

-On this final post of this series on difficult marriage I need to deal with why men and women need to recognize when Difficult Marriage is Really an Abusive Marriage.
-Because once this line has been crossed the approach to dealing with the marriage crisis must change.
+In this final post of this series on difficult marriage, I want to help men and women recognize when Difficult Marriage is an Abusive Marriage.
+Because, when this is the case, the approach to dealing with the marriage crisis must change.

 Sometimes marriage difficulty can be so great all you can think about is running away.
 On one hand you don’t want to give up on your marriage, but on the other you just don’t know how much you can bear.